MarsdeNxN 2024

 WCA Delegates

-Conan Mo, David McLean, Hao Do, Hayden Ng (吳宇晞), and Mitchell Anderson
+Baden Forster, Conan Mo, David McLean, Hao Do, Kritika KC, Mitchell Anderson, and Tommas Austin-Milne

 Download all the competition's details as PDF here.